 - X Planned TCM.
 Under the presumption that 1) the TCM will likely not require approval of the governing body and 2) the governing body approves adequate staff/budget (if necessary), the TCM will be implemented. - Potential TCM.
 The TCM is under consideration by the agency, however implementation is contingent upon yet to be determined factors.
 These factors include approval by the governing body, additional time needed to inform the governing body and/or relevant staff and approval of service contracts.
 As such implementation cannot be assured at this time.
 If the Potential TCM is not adopted by the agency within the first two years of the implementation of the WMP, it will be reconsidered through the adaptive management process. - C Completed TCM.
-The TCM is preexisting (has been in effect for several years or more).
+The TCM is preexisting (has been in effect for several years or more) or has recently been completed. - AM_o Adaptively Managed Out TCM.
+The TCM potentially implemented by the agency at the time of the development of the WMP is now being adaptively managed out of the WMP.